oracle-livelabs/analytics-ai/nba-whatif/setup/setup.md

 This lab assumes you have:
 * An Oracle Cloud account
 * Downloaded the attached dataset: [NBA Data](files/nbalivelab2020data.xlsx)
-* All previous labs successfully completed

-*This is the "fold" - below items are collapsed by default*

 ## Task 1: Upload Dataset

 To begin this lab you will upload the provided dataset, and format the data.
 These steps are essential in ensuring that the future analyses are successful.
 The data format steps are the foundation that supports all analytic processes.

-1. Create the Dataset by navigating to the top right corner of the screen and clicking **Create**
+1. Create the Dataset by navigating to the top right corner of the screen and clicking Create

 2. Select Create Dataset

 	![Select Create dataset](images/createdataset.png)

 3. Browse to Upload the Data on the option screen displayed, click on Drop Data File Here or Click to Browse.
-Select the file you downloaded called **nbalivelab2020data.xlsx**.
+Select the excel file you downloaded called nbalivelab2020data.

   ![Upload your dataset file](images/createdataset2.png)

-4. Preview the Data once the file is uploaded and click *OK*
+4. Preview the Data once the file is uploaded and click OK

   ![The uploaded dataset](images/createdataset3.png)